ebdrup/json-schema-benchmark/README.md

 # Benchmarks by validator authors and others

 Several of the validators have build benchmarks themselves.
-Several of them are a lot more detailed then the benchmarks provided above.
+They are more detailed then the benchmarks provided above.

 [Benchmarks owned by themis](https://cdn.rawgit.com/playlyfe/themis/master/benchmark/results.html)